-Within Foleon's Basic and Plus plan price structure, we're not able to make many changes to our standard customer terms.
+Within Foleon's Start, Scale, and Team plans price structure, we're not able to make many changes to our standard customer terms.
 If you consider standard market SaaS terms, and the overhead of creating and managing individual agreements with each of our customers, you can understand our position.
 Maintaining standard terms with all of our customers allows us to focus our resources on meeting our obligations under these agreements.
 It is worth mentioning that our customer terms have been meticulously authored to be fair to both you and us, once again, in the spirit of being easy to do business with.

-We have limited the amendments that can be made under the Basic & Plus agreements to terms our commercial leaders can accept.
+We have limited the amendments that can be made under the Start, Scale, and Team agreements to terms our commercial leaders can accept.
 This is done in order to get your team to value quickly and avoid this agreement getting stuck in the review abyss.

 Below, we have listed the specific terms that may be amended: